789 Naval Air Squadron

-789 Naval Air Squadron (789 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which disbanded in November 1945.
+789 Naval Air Squadron (789 NAS), also called 789 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN) which last disbanded in November 1945.

 789 Naval Air Squadron formed as a Fleet Requirements Unit at RNARY Wingfield (HMS Malagas) in South Africa, at the beginning of July 1942.
 It initially only had a single Supermarine Walrus, needing to borrow other aircraft types.

-1943 saw the squadron sharing and holding aircraft for other Fleet Air Arm units and it wasn’t until 1944 it started to receive a notable number of its own aircraft.
+1943 saw the squadron sharing and holding aircraft for other Fleet Air Arm units and it wasn't until 1944 it started to receive a notable number of its own aircraft.
+It operated a wide variety including Avro Anson I, Bristol Beaufighter Mk.IIF, Boulton Paul Defiant TT Mk I, North American Harvard, Vought Kingfisher and Miles Martinet TT.Mk I.